Key Highlights

 Medical Interventions for Bad Breath

-- Artificial saliva: Individuals with dry mouth may benefit from artificial saliva products, which help moisten the mouth and reduce the risk of bad breath.
+Artificial saliva: For those with a dry mouth, using artificial saliva products can help.
+They keep the mouth moist and this can lower the risk of bad breath.

 Products That Help Combat Bad Breath

-- Mouth rinse: Antiseptic mouth rinses can help kill bacteria in the mouth and reduce the risk of bad breath.
-Look for mouth rinses specifically formulated to combat halitosis.
+Mouth rinse: Antiseptic mouth rinses are good for killing bacteria in the mouth.
+They can lower the chance of getting bad breath.
+It is best to use mouth rinses made to fight halitosis.

-- Tongue scraper: Tongue scrapers are designed to remove bacteria, food particles, and plaque from the surface of the tongue.
-Regular use of a tongue scraper can help improve breath freshness.
+Tongue scraper: Tongue scrapers help remove food particles, bacteria, and plaque from your tongue.
+If people use tongue scrapers often, they can make their breath better.

 Preventive Measures